March 13, 2003

 - The outgoing President will facilitate officer elections.

-- The College Faculty shall elect a Faculty Observer to the Honor Council.
+- The College Faculty shall elect a Faculty Advisor to the Honor Council.

-- The Faculty Observer is a full member of the Honor Council except the Faculty Observer will not have a vote in any matter coming before the Council.
+- The Faculty Advisor is a full member of the Honor Council except the Faculty Advisor will not have a vote in any matter coming before the Council.

-- The Faculty Observer shall receive notices of all meetings and hearings and may fully participate in all aspects hearings, including questioning witnesses and deliberating on findings and sanctions.
+- The Faculty Advisor shall receive notices of all meetings and hearings and may fully participate in all aspects hearings, including questioning witnesses and deliberating on findings and sanctions.

-- The Faculty Observer shall act as a liaison between the Honor Council and the College Faculty.
+- The Faculty Advisor shall act as a liaison between the Honor Council and the College Faculty.

 VI.
 The Pledge Every examination given at Saint Olaf shall include the following pledge: